Technopope/Python-GoogleDrive-VideoStream/README.md

 python default.py <port> <dbmfile>

 You can use the setting.xml from either gdrive or gdrive-testing plugin for KODI.
+You can import this using setup.py